 In a rush?

-Here’s the short and fast answer:
+Here’s the short and sweet answer:

 Cream, off-white, and black nail polish will go with a Champagne dress.
 You can also wear earth tones like browns and beiges.
-Blues, blue-greens, and pastel shades will also compliment Champagne.
+Blues, blue-greens, and pastel shades will also complement Champagne.
 Warm grays and greens will also look good with a champagne dress.

 So, now you have a general idea of what color nail polish goes with a Champagne dress.

 Let’s talk a little more about these colors and the looks that they create.

 I’ll share my tips for matching the right shade of nail polish.